hyosung11/Launch-School/Courses/journal.md

 16:17 I still struggle a little with using objects and a problem where I have to iterate two separate times through the same string.

 17:29 All is well.
 I still like studying and have so much more to learn in software engineering.
 Time to make dinner now.

+## 20220227 일요일

+07:04 Working on `anagramDifference` problem with Alex and he's trying to use `replace` and it is not working.

+07:34 Alex sent me a Slack message where he figured out the solution.

+09:01 After big family weekend breakfast, I'm ready to study some more.

+11:02 The learning never stops with programming.
+Going over more and more problems.
+Be ready with a good algorithm.

+11:31 I want to watch the Carabao Cup with Chelsea and Liverpool now.